-Developers and engineers may be great at writing code and designing and deploying apps, but that doesn’t necessarily mean they’ll be successful at their work.
-A big part of many developers’ jobs is giving presentations to management, which requires a different skill set than coding work.
-And that’s where many of them fall short.
-But it needn’t be that way.
-InfoWorld’s Andrew Oliver has tips on how to do it better in his blog post, “How to present to management: A guide for developers and engineers.”
-Following are the highlights of his recommendation.
+Developers and engineers are great at writing code and designing and deploying apps, but that doesn’t necessarily mean they’ll be successful at their work.
+A big part of many developers’ jobs is giving presentations to management, which requires a very different skill set than coding work.

 First, he says, you need to be clear about why you’re giving a presentation.
 Know whether you’re asking for resources, you’re explaining why a project is over-budget and/or behind schedule, or helping management determine a major change in strategy or structure.

 Once that’s done, keep in mind what management cares about and what it doesn’t, so you present the right information.
 Management cares about the big picture, notably benefits and risks, how the change will likely affect the organization, and whether the right people are in place for doing it.
 They don’t care about the little details like “your web framework, computer language, or other technical minutiae,” says Oliver.